DevModeChris/DinoRun/README.md

    - Collect power-ups to get special abilities
    - Try to get the highest score!

+When you're done playing:
+1. 🛑 Go back to the terminal
+2. ⌨️ Press `Ctrl + C` to stop the game server

 ## 📁 Project Structure

-Here's how our game files are organized:
+Here's how our game files are organised:

 ```
 DinoRun/